Dikachi-Dev/Dikachi-Dev/README.md

 -->
 - Who is Dikachi 🤷‍♂️:

-I am a rising talent with strong problem-solving skills and over 3 years experience in software development and software installation.
-Organized and always ready to learn and unlearn, to ensure constant development and efficiency.
+A decent programmer with strong problem-solving skills and over 3 years experience in software development and software installation.
+Organized with constant hunger to learn and improve, to ensure constant development and efficiency.

 - 🌱 I’m currently working on improving my problem solving skills and just learning.